commeta/php-cron-requests-events/README.md

 - It is possible to pass parameters through a session file
 - A separate copy of `cron.php` will be launched in a separate subdirectory

 To transfer mutable data, use the api functions:
 - `queue_address_push();` sending [example_parallel_function_launch_connector.php](https://github.com/commeta/php-cron-requests-events/blob/main/cron/inc/example_parallel_function_launch_connector.php) is connected in the file where necessary call the parallel execution of the function.
 - `queue_address_pop();` delivery [example_parallel_function_launch_cron_settings.php](https://github.com/commeta/php-cron-requests-events/blob/main/cron/inc/example_parallel_function_launch_cron_settings.php) `cron launch settings .php` and defining the data handler function in a separate process.

+In the example above, an array is added to the queue and a parallel process is started.
+The handler function in a parallel process takes one frame of data from the shared queue.
+The queue works in LIFO mode.
+Processing of the data added to the queue can begin immediately after the addition, if the parallel process has managed to process its data.

 ## php multicore api multithreaded queue example